HenningGeorgi/HenningGeorgi/README.md

 - 👋 Hi, I’m @HenningGeorgi
-- 👀 I’m interested in Frontend & Backend development in Angular/Java Spring Boot
+- 👀 Interested in Fullstack Development of individual webapplications
-- 🌱 I’m currently learning Angular
+- 🌱 Currently learning Angular
-- 💞️ I’m looking to collaborate on Web- and Backenddevelopment
+- 💞️ Looking for collaborations in Web- and Backenddevelopment
-- 📫 How to reach me henning.hg.georgi@t-online.de | 01590 1230741
+- 📫 How to reach me henning.hg.georgi@t-online.de | +49 1590 1230741

 <!---
 HenningGeorgi/HenningGeorgi is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.